- Class: Mammalia (Mammals)

 At birth a baby elephant, called a calf, may stand three feet (one meter) tall.
 A calf is usually quite hairy, with a long tail and a very short trunk, and is very dependent upon its mother and other members of the herd.
 The little one uses its mouth to drink its mother’s milk, so it doesn’t need a long trunk to feed.
 Calves stick close to Mom and nurse frequently; they gain, on average, 2 to 3 pounds (1 to 1.3 kilograms) a day in their first year!
-Herd mates tend to look out for the calves if they are in distress.
+Herd mates tend to look out for the calves.

 Despite all the playtime and protection, calves still have to navigate through social nuances and establish their social rank within the herd.
 Babies spend their days practicing making all four legs go in the same direction at the same time, perfecting their ear flaring, and mastering trunk control.
 Calves are clumsy at first with their trunk, but they learn to use it as they grow older.
 By the time they are two to three years old, they no longer need to nurse.